nleguillarme/taxonerd/README.md

     $ pip install https://github.com/nleguillarme/taxonerd/releases/download/v1.5.0/en_core_eco_weak_md-1.0.0.tar.gz
     $ pip install https://github.com/nleguillarme/taxonerd/releases/download/v1.5.0/en_core_eco_weak_biobert-1.0.0.tar.gz

 Entity linker files are downloaded and cached the first time the linker is used.
 This may take some time, but it should only be done once.
-Currently (v1.5.2), there are 3 supported linkers:
+Currently (v1.5.3), there are 3 supported linkers:

-* gbif_backbone: Links to [GBIF Backbone Taxonomy (2019-09-06)](https://www.gbif.org/fr/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) (~9.5M names for ~3.5M taxa).
+* gbif_backbone: Links to [GBIF Backbone Taxonomy (2023-08-28)](https://www.gbif.org/fr/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) (~9.5M names for ~3.5M taxa).
-* taxref: Links to [TAXREF (v13)](https://inpn.mnhn.fr/telechargement/referentielEspece/taxref/13.0/menu) (~1.2M names for ~267k taxa).
+* taxref: Links to [TAXREF (v17)](https://inpn.mnhn.fr/telechargement/referentielEspece/taxref/17.0/menu) (~1.2M names for ~267k taxa).
-* ncbi_taxonomy: Links to [The NCBI Taxonomy](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) (~3.4M names).
+* ncbi_taxonomy: Links to [The NCBI Taxonomy (2024-05-22)](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) (~3.4M names).
 <!-- * ncbi_taxonomy_lite: Links to [The NCBI Taxonomy](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) from which we removed virus names and added abreviated species name (e.g. *P. marina*) (~3.5M names).
 The ncbi_taxonomy_lite linker supports abbreviated species names out-of-the-box.
 This means that even if you do not use the abbreviation detector, abbreviated species names such as *P. marina* can be linked to the corresponding taxonomic unit *Pirellula marina* (NCBI:214). -->

 ### TaxoNERD for R

-    > install.packages("https://github.com/nleguillarme/taxonerd/releases/download/v1.5.2/taxonerd_for_R_1.5.2.tar.gz", repos=NULL)
+    > install.packages("https://github.com/nleguillarme/taxonerd/releases/download/v1.5.3/taxonerd_for_R_1.5.3.tar.gz", repos=NULL)
     > vignette("taxonerd") # See vignette for more information on how to install and use TaxoNERD for R

 ## Usage